jacklijianing/mobx-react-test/README.md

 When formatting JSON, call the function firstly.
 Used BFS to traverse the tree and used a set to record all IDs, if duplicate, return false.
 (DFS is also OK, using BFS just to show not only recursion method!)

+There is CheckIDUnique.test.tsx as United Test to test the result.

 ![image](https://github.com/jacklijianing/mobx-react-test/assets/50463651/10f69c57-9484-41b4-af4b-77e957124f95)